-To You, God and Father of Jesus Christ, our Lord:

-To You, eternal Son of God, Redeemer of Your people and Head of Thy church:

-To You, Spirit of God, lord and giver of life, our teacher, sanctifier and comforter:

-For the worship of God in praise and prayer;

-For the preaching of the gospel of the grace of God;

-For the celebration of the holy Sacraments:

-For the diffusion of sacred knowledge;

-For the promotion of righteousness;

-For the extension of the kingdom of God:

-For release of the captives;

-For recovering of sight to the blind;

-For rest to the heavy laden:

-For comfort to those who mourn;

-For strength to those who are tempted;

-For assurance to those of little faith:

-For the sanctifying of the family;

-For the nurture of the young;

-For the perfection of believers:

-In gratitude for the gracious keeping of the divine covenant throughout past generations;

-In reliance upon the promise that the gates of hell shall not prevail against the church;
+To You, God and Father of Jesus Christ, our Lord: We dedicate this house.
+To You, eternal Son of God, Redeemer of Your people and Head of Thy church: We dedicate this house.
+To You, Spirit of God, lord and giver of life, our teacher, sanctifier and comforter: We dedicate this house.
+For the worship of God in praise and prayer; For the preaching of the gospel of the grace of God; For the celebration of the holy Sacraments: We dedicate this house.
+For the diffusion of sacred knowledge; For the promotion of righteousness; For the extension of the kingdom of God: We dedicate this house.
+For release of the captives: For recovering of sight to the blind; For rest to the heavy laden: We dedicate this house.
+For comfort to those who mourn: For strength to those who are tempted; For assurance to those of little faith: We dedicate this house.
+For the sanctifying of the family: For the nurture of the young; For the perfection of believers: We dedicate this house.
+In gratitude for the gracious keeping of the divine covenant throughout past generations; In reliance upon the promise that the gates of hell shall not prevail against the church:

-In the hope of the eternal glory of the Church Triumphant:
+In the hope of the eternal glory of the Church Triumphant: We dedicate this house.
 Then the minister shall say: